Case Study: Round Rock, TX

 Some of the Primary Outcomes Included:

-City structure: Community & Neighborhood Services Department (plus Neighborhood Services programs)
+City Structure: Community & Neighborhood Services Department (plus Neighborhood Services programs)

 Signature tools: Tool Depot + Community Tool Trailer for organized projects